EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 How much does Microsoft Dynamics 365 cost for enterprise?

-Dynamics 365 uses per-user, per-month licensing that varies by module.
-Finance starts at $180/user/month, Supply Chain Management at $180/user/month, Business Central Essentials at $70/user/month, and Business Central Premium at $100/user/month.
+Microsoft Dynamics 365 uses per-user, per-month licensing that varies by module.
+Finance starts at $180/user/month, Supply Chain Management at $180/user/month, Business Central Essentials at $70/user/month, Business Central Premium at $100/user/month.
 Sales Enterprise is $95/user/month and Customer Service Enterprise is $95/user/month.
 Enterprise organizations typically combine multiple modules, with total per-user costs of $200-500/month depending on the module mix.
 Implementation costs range from $150,000-$2M+ depending on scope, customization, data migration complexity, and number of integrations.
 Budget 1.5-2x the license cost for year-one implementation.

 SAP S/4HANA excels in manufacturing-heavy industries with deep production planning, quality management, and supply chain capabilities.
-Dynamics 365 excels in organizations already invested in the Microsoft ecosystem (Office 365, Azure, Power BI) with superior integration across the Microsoft stack.
+Microsoft Dynamics 365 excels in organizations already invested in the Microsoft ecosystem (Microsoft 365, Azure, Power BI) with superior integration across the Microsoft stack.
 SAP has higher implementation costs (typically 2-3x Dynamics 365) and longer timelines.
-Dynamics 365 offers faster time to value and lower total cost of ownership for mid-market organizations.
+Microsoft Dynamics 365 offers faster time to value and lower total cost of ownership for mid-market organizations.
 For Fortune 500 companies with complex manufacturing, SAP may justify its premium.
-For services-oriented enterprises and mid-market manufacturers, Dynamics 365 typically provides better ROI.
+For services-oriented enterprises and mid-market manufacturers, Microsoft Dynamics 365 typically provides better ROI.

 Implementation timelines vary by module and complexity.
 Business Central: 8-16 weeks for standard implementation, 16-24 weeks with customizations.
 Finance: 4-9 months for standard, 9-18 months for complex multi-entity.
 Supply Chain Management: 6-12 months for standard, 12-24 months with warehouse management and manufacturing.
-Sales/Customer Service: 6-12 weeks for standard configuration.
+Sales / Customer Service: 6-12 weeks for standard configuration.
 The biggest timeline variable is data migration — organizations migrating from legacy ERP systems (especially customized SAP or Oracle) should add 25-50% to standard timelines for data extraction, transformation, and validation.

 EO